Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

 While clearly $E_{\text{sq}} \leq E_F$, in the other direction, squashed entanglement is an upper bound on the distillable entanglement and indeed on the distillable secret key in a state~\cite{ChristandlWinter,Christ:PhD}, which makes it very useful to the theory of state distillation and channel capacities, cf.~\cite{Wilde:E-sq}.

 One of the properties much desirable for a quantitative entanglement measure is \emph{faithfulness}, i.e.~the fact that it is zero if and only if the state is separable, and otherwise strictly positive.
 To be truly useful, such a statement ought to come in the form of a relationship between the value of the entanglement measure, and a suitably chosen distance from the set of separable states.
-Such a statement was finally obtained a few years ago by Brand\~{a}o \emph{et al.}~\cite{BCY}, and later improved by us~\cite{LiWinter}.
+After being an open problem for a while, this was finally obtained a few years ago by Brand\~{a}o \emph{et al.}~\cite{BCY}, and later improved by us~\cite{LiWinter}.

 In the present paper, we will reproduce this finding in a conceptually simple and appealing way, by first showing a relation between the value of squashed entanglement and the distance from $k$-extendible states, and then invoking a suitable de Finetti theorem to bound the distance from separable states.
 (That in the limit of $k\rightarrow\infty$ the state has to be separable was known for some time~\cite{SchumacherWerner:sharable}, but we shall use more recent, quantitative, versions.)
 We go on to contrast this finding with the faithfulness of entanglement of formation.
 Then, we put the technical result of Fawzi and Renner~\cite[Thm.~5.1]{FawziRenner}, on which our proof crucially relies, in the context of other conjectured inequalities and subsequent results; motivated by a much more general observation in classical probability, we propose as an open problem to find the ``right'' quantum generalization.